Economy of Bulgaria

 The economy of Bulgaria functions on the principles of the free market, having a large private sector and a smaller public one.
-Bulgaria is an industrialised upper-middle-income country according to the World Bank, and is a member of the European Union (EU), the World Trade Organization (WTO), the Organization for Security and Co-operation in Europe (OSCE) and the Organization of the Black Sea Economic Cooperation (BSEC).
-The Bulgarian economy has experienced significant growth (538%), starting from $13.15 billion (nominal, 2000) and reaching estimated gross domestic product (GDP) of $86 billion (nominal, 2022 est.) or $203 billion (PPP, 2022 est.), GDP per capita of $31,148 (PPP, 2022 est.), average gross monthly salary of 1,787 leva (913 euro) (September 2022), and average net monthly salary of $1,863 (adjusted for living costs in PPP) (2022).
-The national currency is the lev (plural leva), pegged to the euro at a rate of 1.95583 leva for 1 euro.
+Bulgaria is a developing, industrialised, high-income country according to the World Bank, and is a member of the European Union (EU), the World Trade Organization (WTO), the Organization for Security and Co-operation in Europe (OSCE) and the Organization of the Black Sea Economic Cooperation (BSEC).
+The Bulgarian economy has experienced significant growth (538%), starting from $13.15 billion (nominal, 2000) and reaching estimated gross domestic product (GDP) of $107 billion (nominal, 2024 est.) or $229 billion (PPP, 2024 est.), GDP per capita of $36,000 (PPP, 2024 est.), average gross monthly salary of 2,468 leva (1,262 euro) (December 2024), and average net monthly salary of $2,191 (adjusted for living costs in PPP) (Q2 2024).
+The national currency is the lev (plural leva), pegged to the euro at 1.95583 leva for 1 euro.
 The lev is the strongest and most stable currency in Eastern Europe.

 The strongest sectors in the economy are energy, mining, metallurgy, machine building, agriculture and tourism.
 Primary industrial exports are clothing, iron and steel, machinery and refined fuels.

-Sofia is the capital and economic heart of Bulgaria and home to most major Bulgarian and international companies operating in the country, as well as the Bulgarian National Bank and the Bulgarian Stock Exchange.
-Plovdiv is the second-largest city and has one of the largest economies in Bulgaria.
-Varna is the third largest city in Bulgaria and the largest city and seaside resort on the Bulgarian Black Sea Coast.
-Situated strategically in the Gulf of Varna, economically, Varna is among the best-performing and fastest-growing Bulgarian cities.
+Sofia is the capital and economic heart of Bulgaria and home to most major Bulgarian and international companies operating in the country, as well as the Bulgarian National Bank and the Bulgarian Stock Exchange.Varna is the third-largest city in Bulgaria and the largest city on the Black Sea in Bulgaria.